perpetualgrimace/mountainsize/src/routes/releases/vulpes-vulpes.md

 I had a blast working on another instrumental math rock banger for Say NO!
 To YES!

 Tim once again gave me full reign to write drum parts with groove and intention.
-Rim clicks and extra FX cymbals felt right for this track.
+Rim clicks and extra effects cymbals felt right for this track.

 Tim wanted to try his hand at mixing this time around, so I laid down and edited the drums, and then send him pre-processed stems.
 I’m always happy to work with artists in a way that works for them!